arangodb/kube-arangodb/docs/Manual/Deployment/Kubernetes/Drain.md

 ## Clean out a DBserver manually

-In this step we clean out a _DBServer_ manually, before even issuing the `kubectl drain` command.
-Previously, we have denoted this step as optional, but for safety reasons, we have made it mandatory now, since it is near impossible to choose the grace period long enough in a reliable way.
+In this step we clean out a _DBServer_ manually, **before issuing the `kubectl drain` command**.
+Previously, we have denoted this step as optional, but for safety reasons, we consider it mandatory now, since it is near impossible to choose the grace period long enough in a reliable way.

 Furthermore, if this step is not performed, we must choose